fabiof17/Fusion-tools/README.md

 **bl_Expand:**
 Does the exact reverse of the Compress node.
 It stretches the color between to low and high color values.

+**bl_Monochrome:**
+Same as the Shake's Monochrome node.
+You can play independently with the 3 color components.

 **bl_Solarize:**
 Solarize effect.